List of Courses

 ASA 226 Group Skills for Alcohol and Substance Abuse Counseling (3 credits)

-ASA 229 Alcohol/Addictions and Family Systems Treatment Programs (3 credits)
+ASA 229 Addictions and Family Systems Treatment Programs (3 credits)

-ASA 268 Social Work With Alcohol and Substance Abuse (3 credits)
+ASA 268 Clinical Skills for Alcohol and Substance Abuse Counselors (3 credits)

 This course provides instruction and practice in diagnostic criteria, assessment, evaluation, and treatment planning.
 Various assessment instruments and diagnostic tools for alcoholism and substance abuse treatment will be reviewed with an emphasis on Office of Alcohol and Substance Abuse Services (OASAS) approved screening and assessment instruments.
 Knowledge regarding the cooperative process of treatment planning, components of a treatment plan, documentation, essential elements of client records and new technologies for producing client records will be covered.
 Prerequisite: HUM 150 and ASA 159, or permission of instructor.

 ASA 269 Individual Counseling Skills for Chemical Dependency Counselors (3 credits)